arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Simple Queue Service (SQS).md

 ## Configurations
 #### Message Visibility Timeout
 - Once a message is polled by a consumer, it becomes invisible to other consumers for the duration of message visibility timeout.
 After the message visibility timeout is over, the message is visible in the queue.
+- If a consumer dies while processing the message, it will be visible in the queue after the visibility timeout
 - If a message is not processed within the visibility timeout, it will be processed again (by another consumer).
 However, a consumer could call the **ChangeMessageVisibility API** to change the visibility timeout for that specific message.
 This will get the consumer more time to process the message.
 - **Default: 30s**
 - Can be configured for the entire queue